Najmul Hossain Shanto

-Najmul Hossain Shanto (নাজমুল হোসেন শান্ত; born 25 August 1998) is a Bangladeshi cricketer and Test captain of the Bangladesh men's national team.
-He is also a former captain of the national Twenty20 Internationals and One Day International.
+Najmul Hossain Shanto (নাজমুল হোসেন শান্ত; born 25 August 1998) is a Bangladeshi cricket left-handed batter who has played for the Bangladesh national team since 2017.
+Batting at the top order, he has scored 2,486 runs in Tests with an average of 34.05, and 1,914 runs in One Day Internationals (ODIs) with an average of 32.44.
+He has served as the Test captain of Bangladesh since 2023.
+Shanto was the ODI captain from 2023 to 2025, and the Twenty20 International (T20I) captain from 2023 to 2024.

-He is the second Bangladeshi cricketer to score a century in domestic Twenty20s after Sabbir Rahman.

-In December 2015, he was named in Bangladesh's squad for the 2016 Under-19 Cricket World Cup.
-He was also selected for the ICC T20 World Cup 2022 and scored the most runs (180 runs in 5 matches) for the Bangladesh cricket team.
-He is the first Bangladeshi cricketer to score centuries in both innings of a Test match on two separate occasions.

 Early and personal life

 Shanto comes from Ranhat in Rajshahi, and began his cricket training at the Clemon Rajshahi Cricket Academy.
 The academy was almost 20 kilometres away from his home, so he would cycle and walk each day to get there.

-He married Sabrin Sultana Ratna in 2020 during the lockdown of the COVID-19 pandemic.
+He married Sabrin Sultana Ratna in 2020.

 Domestic career

 He made his Twenty20 (T20) debut on 8 November 2016 playing for Comilla Victorians in the 2016–17 Bangladesh Premier League.

 In December 2017, he and Mizanur Rahman, batting for Rajshahi Division against Dhaka Metropolis in the 2017–18 National Cricket League, made the highest opening partnership in a domestic first-class match in Bangladesh, scoring 341 runs.

 He was the leading run-scorer in the 2017–18 Dhaka Premier Division Cricket League, with 749 runs in 16 matches.

 In October 2018, he was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
 In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.

 On 8 December 2020, in the 2020–21 Bangabandhu T20 Cup, Najmul scored a century for Minister Group Rajshahi against Fortune Barishal.

 In November 2022, he was selected to play for Sylhet Strikers, following the players' draft for the 2022–23 Bangladesh Premier League.
 He became the first Bangladeshi player to score more than 500 runs in a BPL season.
 He went on to win the player of the tournament award for his performance.